openjs-foundation/summit/2020-06-23-Austin/agenda.md

 ### Location:
 This is an online only event - we are using the [QiQoChat Platform](https://collabsummit.qiqochat.com/).
 If you are a session presenter, please sign up for the platform in advance.

+Presenters should watch this [brief video](https://soapbox.wistia.com/videos/h5hOoZmiEE) to acquaint themselves with QiQoChat prior to their session.

 ### Timing:
-- Sessions begin no earlier than 9 a.m.
+A welcome session will be held at 8:45 a.m.
+GMT-5 (US Central) each day.
+Working sessions begin no earlier than 9 a.m.
 GMT-5 (US Central).
 Timing for each session has been determined based on the availability and timezone of the session host(s).

 ### Async Chat via OpenJS Foundation Slack:
 Link to join slack: https://communityinviter.com/apps/js-foundation/join-openjs-foundation-on-slack .